 (There is an interesting contrast to be drawn here concerning Stanley Cavell’s observation [Pursuits of Happiness, 1981], that a large proportion of romantic comedies of the 30s (but not the 40s) are comedies of remarriage, where a new romance begins when the couple is already or all but divorced, suggesting that it is only after the dialectic of sexual desire and discovery has been completed and neutralized that they can realize that they are really—psychologically, spiritually—meant for each other.)

 The nature of the disjunction between desire and its embodiment varies over time.
 At the end of the Hays era in the 50s, with the postwar cultural turn toward adolescent (as opposed to young adult) sexuality, we often find actresses whose bodies pretend, sometimes grotesquely, never really erotically, to exceed expectations.
 Jayne Mansfield is perhaps the most (comically) obvious of these, Marilyn Monroe, whose figure was less spectacular than its often extravagant publicity, the most problematic.
 Today, when this systematic disjunction no longer exists, the result is a more potentially erotic cinema in which, for better or worse, formulaic plots can no longer benefit from the added coherence the old mechanism provided.
-(As a recent example of a film that has benefitted from the new freedom, I would cite Ang Lee’s underrated masterpiece Lust, Caution.)
+(As a recent example of a film that has benefited from the new freedom, I would cite Ang Lee’s underrated masterpiece Lust, Caution.)

 My interest in Carole stems from my judgment that, in the Hollywood context just described, she was the only true exception.
-The only other actress of the era with a figure comparable to Carole’s was Marie Wilson, the exception that proves the rule, for although Wilson made far more open use of her sexual charms in the “Blackout” revues of the wartime era, her film roles never strayed from her patented naïve and unerotic “dumb blonde.”
+The only other actress of the era with a figure comparable to Carole’s was Marie Wilson–an exception that proves the rule, for although Wilson made far more open use of her sexual charms in the “Blackout” revues of the wartime era, her film roles never strayed from her patented naïve and unerotic “dumb blonde.”
 Carole played a number of comic roles, but she never hid her sexual attractiveness behind a childlike persona.